G.I. Joe: A Real American Hero: A Real American Hero (1982–1994)

 Like Hasbro's other main franchise at the time, Transformers, G.I.
 Joe saw its popularity peak around this time.
 This year is also notable for the overhauling of toy packaging, which the background artwork being changed from the familiar explosion background to a pixilated pattern of a red, yellow, and white explosion.

 In toy stores, two of the largest playsets of the entire line were introduced: the G.I.
 Joe Defiant space shuttle and the Mobile Command Center.
 Before the end of the year, the G.I.
 Joe special team Battleforce 2000 was introduced in time for Christmas.

-The toyline continued to sell well, despite its lack of multimedia support.
+The toyline continued to sell well, despite its lack of media support.
 A new enemy, Destro's Iron Grenadiers, was introduced.
 The new Cobra line-up was composed mainly of Viper-type henchmen.
 Issue #86 of the comic series celebrated the 25th anniversary of the G.I.
 Joe toyline in general.
 Another G.I.
 Joe sub-group, Tiger Force, a line of classic characters and vehicles re-colored with tiger-striped camouflage patterns, was introduced before the year's end.

 The relative success of Tiger Force the year before led to the introduction of Slaughter's Marauders and Cobra's Python Patrol in 1989.

 The lackluster performance of 1989 convinced Hasbro to scale back on production.
 They concentrated on the action figure line-up and reduced the number of new vehicles for that year.
 The logo for the toyline was slightly redesigned as well.
-Special teams such as Ninja Force, Eco-Warriors and Star Brigade were introduced.
+Special teams such as Ninja Force, Eco-Warriors, and Star Brigade were introduced.

 In the final two years of the line, characters who were not part of any sub-group were branded as part of the all-encompassing Battle Corps.
 The background artwork for the cards was replaced by a design featuring laser-like lines.
 The Star Brigade sub-series was revamped with a more science-fiction storyline involving an extraterrestrial enemy, the Lunartix Empire.

 The characters from the Street Fighter II video game became part of the G.I.
 Joe line up in 1993, as Hasbro bought the toy rights to the characters.

 Although the line would officially end in 1994, design elements of the G.I.
 Joe figures and vehicles would continue in later toylines, such as a line based on the Street Fighter motion picture, as well as another based on the game's equally popular competitor, Mortal Kombat.
 The mold for the A.W.E.
 Striker vehicle from 1985 was also modified to accommodate larger figures for Hasbro's Stargate line.